 On the look out

 Military-intelligence people are used to parsing partial bits of data from communications, from behaviors, and putting those together in a way that would predict the next terrorist attack or some other type of much more horrible thing than they have to deal with.
 That is the major reason to why surveillance and monitoring needs to be taken up a level.
+There are professional crb checking service that can help as well.

 Banks are on the lookout for outliers — those who deviate from the norm, either by consistently making more money than colleagues, using their work e-mail less than peers, taking fewer holidays or accessing back office systems they don’t need to.
 Just about every moment of a trader’s workday is under scrutiny, from which areas of the building they access to how long they take for lunch.
 The websites they look at are of particular interest: frequent visits to spread-betting and gambling sites trigger alerts.